 LUCC is also a support congregation for Operation Attack and continues to serve the community by attacking poverty: providing food and clothing to those who need it.
 Operation Attack is headquartered at Lakeview Presbyterian Church (1310 22nd Ave S).

 Children and young people are a vital part of the LUCC family.
 All children participate in the beginning of the worship service.
 There is a Youth Moment for the young and young at heart during the service.
-After the Youth Moment elementary children are welcome in Church School, Grace Lewis is the teacher.
+After the Youth Moment elementary children are welcome in Church School.
 Preschool children are welcome in the Nursery under the able care of Claudia Rodriguez.
 Middle and High School students stay for the service.
 Children and young people are an integral part of this community and the intergenerational relationships that form in this small congregation are truly a blessing!

 Lakewood UCC is an affiliate of the Center for Progressive Christianity